Euthanasia should never be a solution for mental illness.

 In Canada, euthanasia is often referred to as Medical Assistance in Dying (MAiD).
 Canada is the only country in the world to use the term MAiD to describe euthanasia.

-Why should you care if euthanasia is offered to those with a disability or chronic illness?
+Why should you care if euthanasia is offered to those with mental illness?

-In 2021, Canada expanded euthanasia to those who are not dying.
+In 2021, Canada expanded euthanasia to those who are not dying — and in 2027, it will be further expanded to include mental illness.

-Canada should not be a place that kills its sick, disabled, or elderly.
-We should support people so they can live well, not support or encourage their wish to die.
+Canada should not be a place that offers death to those struggling with mental illness.
+We should provide treatment, care, and support so people can live well, not normalize or encourage their wish to die.

 Share these images on social